ThePJB/mad-cities/README.md

  - while down, + rf
  - if local minima, make a lake. isoline?

-## Rivers
- - pick a bunch of random high points and make them just go downhill
- - or do it for every point lol
- - so just have array for riverness
- - if local minima, lake

 ## Todos
- - have like archaeology, stuff from the 6 people that inhabited it
+ - have like archaeology, remnants from the different factions that have controlled the city
- - also $current_year
- - show faction incomes
- - distinct faction colours: maybe rotating by phi or something?
+ - distinct faction colours: maybe rotating by phi or something? doesnt seem to be perfect
- - add biome view as well
- - cut off penalty? ---- definitely
+ - expand cut off penalty to be if you cant path back to main
-  - if no neighbours price very cheap
  - attacking bonus if you have more neighbours than them? maybe
- - name cities
- - notable cities - draw non capital cities too

-## Done
- - try different income distributions
- - time warp
- - make deterministic, remove dt or dt = 1/60 and also 60fps lock, time warp is 4 updates per frame
- - maybe have n_factions != n_cells
-   - could have wild lands actually would be pretty cool
- - faction names
+ - maybe like faction inspector, city inspector, region inspector

- ## Maybe todos
- - maybe increase the cost of taking over further away instead of or as well as the upkeep thing
- - maybe simulate population, output?
+ - 3d? maybe but dont get sidetracked lmao
- - rivers, proper elevation, proper graphics could all be cool
- - make roads go through center of shared edge
-  - make roads do something, destroyed between rivals, not just a fully connected mesh etc
-  - try adding reasons to develop
-  - moving of capitals
+ - name / grow cities? city simulation? development simulation - roads etc, how
+ - instability consequences
-    - historical figure might move it
+  - move capital
+  - assassinate leader
+  - overthrow faction
+  - breakaway faction - derived name (independent new thing of same last thing) (faction names, use index plz)

   - alliances
     - historical figures might forge them
   - weaken regions when they get captured